Does Auto Insurance Pay for Damage from Natural Disasters?

 Natural disasters and other natural weather phenomena happen all the time in the United States.
-Some areas are prone to flooding, some get frequent tornados, some areas get hurricanes or strong wind and rain, and some areas get forest fires.
+Some areas are prone to flooding, some get frequent tornadoes, some areas get hurricanes or strong wind and rain, and some areas get forest fires.
 Whatever part of the country you live in, there are chances of a natural disaster happening and a state of emergency being declared.
 When it does, is your car covered?
 Learn what type of coverage you need and what it covers.